Awalamoo7/express-demo/README.md

 # express-demo
-This app handles http read and post operation to add and read courses on different routes.
+This app handles http read and post requests to add and read courses on different routes.
 This is a mini node project that comes with preloaded data stored in an object